-1.3 Whole Effluent Toxicity Testing (WET) Requirements
+1.4 Whole Effluent Toxicity Testing Requirements

-The permittee must conduct chronic toxicity tests on effluent samples from outfall 001.
-Testing must be conducted according to Parts 1.3.1 through 1.3.3.

-1.3.1 Sampling

-Chronic toxicity testing must be conducted on a grab sample of the effluent.
-Additionally, a split of each sample collected must be analyzed for the chemical and physical parameters required in Part 1.2.
+- 1.4.1 The Permittee must conduct annual chronic whole effluent toxicity (WET) tests on effluent samples from Outfalls 001 and 002.
+Testing must be conducted in accordance with Permit Parts 1.4.2 through 1.4.7. - 1.4.2 Chronic toxicity testing must be conducted on a 24-hour composite sample of the effluent.
+Additionally, a split of each sample collected must be analyzed for the chemical and physical parameters required in Permit Parts 1.2 and 1.3.
 Samples for toxicity testing should be of adequate size to accommodate the split sample.
-When the timing of sample collection coincides with that of the sampling required in Part 1.2, analysis of the split sample will fulfill the requirements of Part 1.2, as well.
+When the timing of sample collection coincides with that of the sampling required in Permit Part 1.2 or 1.3, analysis of the split sample will fulfill the requirements of these parts as well. - 1.4.3 Chronic Test Species and Methods - 1.4.3.1 Chronic tests must be conducted in accordance with Table 1 and Table 2 for Outfall 001 and Outfall 002, respectively.
+The effluent collected for toxicity testing must be collected within a reasonable time period as the receiving water monitoring that ensures comparative results (see Permit Part 1.5).